parthdesai93/http-aws-es-next/readme.md

 ## AWS-ES Connector helper

-'http-aws-es' package didn't work the updated elastcisearch client.
+'http-aws-es' package didn't work with the updated elastcisearch client.

 This package assumes that you are using 'aws-sdk'.